It’s a straightforward question, so here’s a straight answer.

 Cellular Therapy Moving Forward

-Under current FDA guidelines and regulations 1271.10 and 1271.15, the Lung Institute is in compliance with all necessary requirements for operation.
+Under current FDA guidelines and regulations 1271.10 and 1271.15, the Lung Health Institute is in compliance with all necessary requirements for operation.
 Our procedures are same day, involve minimal manipulation and are, therefore, considered office-based medical procedures in much the same way that one might go to the dentist.
 Although cellular therapy can seem new and unfamiliar, rest assured these procedures fall under the practice of medicine and do not require further FDA oversight.

-At the Lung Institute, we believe cellular therapy is quickly growing to become the dominant form of treatment for lung disease.
+At the Lung Health Institute, we believe cellular therapy is quickly growing to become the dominant form of treatment for lung disease.
 However, time can be a factor in any decision.
 If you’re looking to take control of your health, don’t wait.
-If you or a loved one suffers from COPD or another lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.
+If you or a loved one suffers from COPD or another lung disease, the Lung Health Institute may be able to help with a variety of cellular therapy options.
 Contact us at 888-745-6697 today to find out if you qualify for cellular therapy.